delegateas/tech-radar/CONTRIBUTING.md

 ## Suggesting Enhancements

-To suggest improvements or new technologies:
+To suggest new technologies or edit current ones:
 - Open an issue with:
   - The technology name.
   - Category (What quadrant it belongs in).